4d/docs/website/translated_docs/pt/FormObjects/dropdownList_Overview.md

 Drop-down lists are form objects that allow the user to select from a list.
 You manage the items displayed in the drop-down list using an object, an array, a choice list, or a standard action.

 Em macOS, listas drop down são também chamadas de "menu pop up" Ambos os nomes referem aos mesmos objetos.
+Ambos os nomes referem aos mesmos objetos.
 Como no exemplo abaixo, a aparência desses objetos podem diferenciar levemente de acordo com a plataforma:

 ![](assets/en/FormObjects/popupDropdown_appearance.png)